 Forceps is an instrument that can be used to help deliver a baby when assistance is needed.
-Forceps-assisted delivery is usually done during a vaginal delivery, but the instrument may also be used during a Cesarean section if necessary.
+Forceps-assisted delivery is usually done during a vaginal delivery.
 The forceps grip the baby’s head and is used to pull and guide the baby out of the birth canal.

 A forceps delivery is not uncommon, but it is being used less often.
 When complications arise, an obstetrician more often will choose to use a vacuum extractor, which serves the same purpose as forceps, or to perform a Cesarean section, the surgical removal of the baby from the womb.
 Forceps may injure a baby in a number of ways, including causing brain damage, which may lead to lifelong disabilities, like cerebral palsy.

 Forceps delivery is the delivery of a baby with the assistance of forceps to gently pull and guide the baby’s head from the birth canal.
 Every mother hopes to be able to deliver her baby naturally, and without aid, but this is not always possible and for safety reasons, other options have to be considered.
 One main reason that forceps may be used is that labor is not progressing, no matter how much the mother is pushing.

 Another reason to use forceps is when the baby is facing the wrong way as it emerges from the birth canal.
 If the face is up, for instance, forceps can be used to turn the baby around.
 Forceps may also be used by the delivering doctor or midwife, if there is a sign that the baby is struggling, such as a change in heartbeat, and baby needs to be delivered immediately, or if there are immediate health problems in the mother.